d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 Let us start with an example.
 Suppose that we have a column vector $\mathbf{w}=[2,1]^\top$.
 We want to know, "what are the points $\mathbf{v}$ with $\mathbf{w}\cdot\mathbf{v} = 1$?"
-By recalling the connection between dot products and angles above, we can see that this is equivalent to
+By recalling the connection between dot products and angles above :eqref:`angle-forumla`, we can see that this is equivalent to
 $$
 \|\mathbf{v}\|\|\mathbf{w}\|\cos(\theta) = 1 \; \iff \; \|\mathbf{v}\|\cos(\theta) = \frac{1}{\|\mathbf{w}\|} = \frac{1}{\sqrt{5}}.